arnavcs/arnavcs.github.io/index.md

 ::: episode
 # Site Introduction

+* This site is best viewed through a computer, and wasn't designed for mobile use.
-* Links wrapped in (square|round) brackets are to content which I (did|didn't) create, respectively.
+* Links in (square|round) brackets are to content I (did|didn't) create, respectively.
-* This website does not have a sitemap yet, as everything is accesible from this homepage.
+* This website does not have a sitemap; everything is accesible from this homepage.
 :::
 :::